LionelBeato/coatimundis/Week-11/Day-53/OVERVIEW.md

 ### Firebase!!

 1. Let's install firebase.
 Firebase utilizes a command line interface that is provided to us through `npm`.
 Use `npm install -g firebase-tools` at your terminal to install firebase globally.
+If you're on Windows and it's not working try the command `npm install -g windows-build-tools` in conjunction with installing `firebase-tools`.

 2. Create a firebase project at [firebase.google.com](firebase.google.com).
 Click on "get started" and then click "add project".
 Navigate through the default options for your project.

-3. Make an empty folder and write the command `firebase init hosting` in that folder.
+3. Make an empty folder and write the command `firebase login` in order to login to your firebase account and then `firebase init hosting` in that folder.
 Go through the options.
 It will prompt you for a public directory; simply hit enter for the default.
 Enter `y` to configure as a single page app.

 4. You can immediate serve the app using `firebase serve`.
 You can even immediately deploy using `firebase deploy`.
 For now let's serve this app.
 Take note of what you see in your browser.
 The default URL should be `localhost:5000`.
 The app will have hot reloading enabled by default, so there's no need to re-serve or reload your webpage.